squonk4303/double-eagle/adamasa.md

 ## Integration and Collaboration

-### Working with Teammate Code
+### Working with Group Members' Code

 **Challenge:**
-My UI needed to interact with teammate's ShootingGallery and Marksman classes without creating circular dependencies.
+My UI needed to interact with group member's ShootingGallery and Marksman classes without creating circular dependencies.

 **Solutions Used:**
 1. **Signals for one-way communication:** Health→HPBar (I emit, they listen)